AndyLandy/MakeMP3/README.txt

 	also uses it to set the track-number tag.
 The total number of tracks is set to the highest track number declared in the cue sheet.

+INDEX nn mm:ss:ff
+    INDEX directives are used to declare timestamps in the cue sheet.
+They are of the form mm:ss:ff -- minutes, seconds and frames.
+A frame is defined as 1/75th of a second.
+The cue sheet format mandates that all tracks must have an INDEX 01 entry, declaring the start of the track, and may optionally have other INDEX markers.
+If a track has a pregap, that can be represented using an index value of 00.
+Higher indexes are also permitted, they are used to make sub-sections within a track.

+    MakeMP3 currently only uses INDEX 01 values.
+A track is assumed to start at its INDEX 01 timestamp, and end at the INDEX 01 timestamp of the subsequent track (if present.)
+If MakeMP3 cannot find a start or end time to use from the cue sheet, the start or end time of the whole file is used instead.

+REM END mm:ss:ff
+    REM END directives are timestamps, formatted the same as INDEX markers.
+    If you specify an END timestamp in a track declaration, that timestamp is used to end the track, instead of the INDEX 01 of the subsequent track.

 Bugs, Known Issues and Planned Features
 =======================================